 4. Chydorus was introduced without comment by Leach.
 I have found two suggested roots: Greek doros, wallet, in “Composition of Scientific Words” by Brown (1956) and hydōr, water, in the “Encyclopædic Dictionary” (1881) ed.
 Hunter.
 But these would both leave the odd prefix chy- unexplained.

 Leach and others named many crustaceans after figures in classical myth or history, not always with obvious reasons.
 Here the closest sounding is Cheidōros, Herodotus’s name for the river Gallikos drunk dry by the Persian army.
-This was even written Chydorus in a few older dictionaries so seems like a plausible source.
+This was even written Chydorus in a few older dictionaries so seems like a possible source.

 5. Moina was not explained by Baird but he did say he named Bosmina for a daughter of Fingal.
 She comes from The Poems of Ossian, claimed as a Gaelic epic but actually by James Macpherson.
 These stories also have a Moina, the late wife of Fingal’s uncle, so I think it is reasonable to assume this genus was likewise named for her.

 6. Simulium could be from Latin simulare, to copy or feign, or simulus, a diminutive form of snub-nosed.
 I do not know enough to guess which Latreille might have meant.
-Either can be found in books without much justification, and I have tentatively favoured the former only for seeming to have been popular first.
+Either can be found in books without much justification, and I have tentatively favoured the former only for seeming to have been suggested first.